Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions: Simulation Results

 \section{Simulation Results}

-In this section, we test our framework on the following two examples in numerical simulation.
+\textblack{In this section, we test our framework on the following two examples in numerical simulation.
 The first example of an adaptive cruise control system highlights how the feasibility of the controller improves from the data collected online through Algorithm \ref{algo:safelearning}.
-The second example of a kinematic vehicle system demonstrates the applicability of our framework to multi-input systems.
+The second example of a kinematic vehicle system demonstrates the applicability of our framework to multi-input systems.} In both examples, we demonstrate the recursive feasibility of our proposed controller by illustrating that $\lambda_\dagger < 0$ always holds during simulation time.